April 26th 2019

 A serum saturated sheet mask

 If you’ve got a particularly lotion laded sheet mask, chances are that massaging the excess serum into skin will provide sufficient hydration for your daily/ nightly needs.
-I’m left with an abundance of lovely jelly like slime after using Estée Lauder Advanced Night Repair Powerfoil Mask, £17.
+I’m left with an abundance of lovely jelly-like slime after using Estée Lauder Advanced Night Repair Powerfoil Mask, £64 for four.